ShahedSabab/TutVis/README.md

 • For the classification of the tutorial’s difficulty Random Forest algorithm is used.<br/>

 # UI directory
-contains the web interface of the prototype which visualizes the auto generated features from the machine learning model.
+This directory contains the project for the web interface of the prototype which visualizes the auto generated features from the machine learning model.

 # Plot directory
-contatins scripts to visualize different aspects and exploratory data analysis of the model.
+This directory contatins scripts to visualize different aspects and exploratory data analysis of the model.

 # LearningCurve directory
-contatins script to build a learning curve for this model.
+This directory contatins a script to build the learning curve for this model.

 # Feature Generation directory
-incldues all the scripts to generate tutorial's features (i.e., feature engineering) that have been used to train the model.
+This directory incldues all the scripts to generate tutorial's features (i.e., feature engineering) that have been used to train the model.

 # Classification directory
-includes the scripts to train_test using random forest, grid search for hyperparameter optimazation and feature importance visualization.
+This directory includes the scripts to train_test using random forest, grid search for hyperparameter optimazation and feature importance visualization.

 # Calculation of topic coherence and perplexity directory
-includes scripts to calculate the coherence and perplexity of the topic model.
+This directory includes scripts to calculate the coherence and perplexity of the topic model.